 The Women’s Mobile Clinic is one of Denver Health’s federally-qualified community health centers.
 The Women’s Mobile Clinic provides patient education as well as cervical and breast cancer screening, including digital mammography.

-The Mobile Clinic is designed to help reduce barriers to cancer screening that many women experience.
-By moving the Mobile Clinic to each of the other eight Denver Health community health clinics and to various other sites in the metropolitan area, Denver Health patients are able to more easily access breast and cervical cancer screening.
-Women may access both cervical and breast cancer screening in one visit or they may opt to have only one service.
+The mobile clinic is designed to help reduce barriers to cancer screening that many women experience.
+By moving the clinic to each of the other eight Denver Health community health clinics and to various other sites in the metropolitan area, Denver Health patients are able to more easily access breast and cervical cancer screenings.
+Women may access both cervical and breast cancer screenings in one visit, or they may opt to have only one service.

-Our clinic staff are fluent in English and Spanish and for most other languages, interpreter services are available.
+Our clinic staff is fluent in English and Spanish, and interpreter services are available for most other languages.
 Patient navigation and case management services are available to those women who need additional follow-up to their screenings.

-If you do not have commercial health insurance and are a Denver County resident, Denver Health Charity Care and Enrollment Services will help you enroll in Family and Adult Medicaid, the Colorado Indigent Care Program (CICP), or the Denver Health Financial Assistance Program (DFAP), as well as the Women’s Wellness Connection (WWC) program which may cover the cost of breast or/and cervical cancer screening and diagnostics.
+If you do not have commercial health insurance and are a Denver County resident, Denver Health Charity Care and Enrollment Services will help you enroll in family and adult Medicaid, the Colorado Indigent Care Program or the Denver Health Financial Assistance Program, as well as the Women’s Wellness Connection program which may cover the cost of breast and/or cervical cancer screening and diagnostics.
 The Women's Mobile Clinic may also provide payment assistance for basic screening mammograms under a grant from Susan G. Komen for the Cure.